-I changed my name to Kelly Kursten and began as an actress.
-I won a scholarship to New York University where I learned from some of the greatest teachers: including Lauri Peters at Circle in the Square, David Mamet’s Atlantic Theater Company, Louis Scheeder’s Shakespeare Studio, and with improvisational theater guru Paul Sills.
-When I was cast as the fool, and not the queen, in my senior production of Cymbeline, I realized I’d better give comedy a shot.
+I grew up on a farm in Michigan, but I never planned on staying.
+I won a full ride acting scholarship to New York University where I learned from teachers including David Mamet, Lauri Peters at Circle in the Square, Louis Scheeder’s Shakespeare Studio, and with improvisational theater guru Paul Sills.
+But when I was cast as the fool, and not the queen, in my senior production of Cymbeline, I realized I’d better give comedy a shot.

 I started standup, soon performing regularly at the Comedy Cellar, New York Comedy Club, and many others.
-I moved to Los Angeles and quickly became a regular at the Laugh Factory, followed by the Comedy Store.
+I moved to Los Angeles and became a regular at the Laugh Factory, followed by the Comedy Store.
 My name is now permanently etched on the Comedy Store's wall among so many other famous comedians.
 If you look above the Main Room door, right next to Eddie Murphy, you'll see it right there in white letters: Kelly Kursten.
-And as of now, my headshot still hangs outside the Original Room's cover booth.
+My headshot hangs outside the Original Room's cover booth.
 It used to be by the men's bathroom, but luckily, they renovated.

 My first televised standup performance was on an NBC show called Later, followed by a win on the Star Search-style spinoff, PAX TV’s Destination Stardom.
 I also scored a minor but poignant role in the film Pauly Shore is Dead.

 Writing standup was a natural transition into my current life as a professional writer.
 My first television credit was writing game show content for the Whoopi Goldberg/Ellen DeGeneres-helmed incarnation of Hollywood Squares.
 After returning to school at New York Film Academy to learn producing and directing, I was hired to write more reality-based content for HGTV on What’s With That House? and Manland, for ABC’s Wipeout, and Clean House Comes Clean on the Style Network.